timklapdor/uimagine-website/_drafts/the-digital-online-learners-skill-framework.md

 * **Create** - a professional online identity and digital multimedia products
 * Apply **Choice** - for informed selection and correct use of online tools

 Access the interactive tool below to learn more about each skill.
+Click on each of the '+' signs and further information explaining each element/skill will pop out.

 <iframe src="https://h5p.csu.edu.au/openlearningtasters/wp-admin/admin-ajax.php?action=h5p_embed&id=7" width="686" height="711" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.csu.edu.au/openlearningtasters/wp-content/plugins/h5p/h5p-php-library/js/h5p-resizer.js" charset="UTF-8"></script>

 Want to learn more?
 Join the [digital learner online course]() now.

+Read more about [Open Education]() at CSU.